 Gather Information

 The first step in creating an overhead budget template is to gather all the necessary information.
 This includes a list of all the overhead expenses that your business incurs.
-It is important to break these expenses down into categories and subcategories to keep track of them effectively.
+It is important to break these expenses into categories and subcategories to track them effectively.

-It is also important to collect data from previous months or years to get an accurate estimate of the expenses.
+It is also important to collect data from previous months or years to estimate the expenses accurately.
 You can use accounting software, spreadsheets, or other tools to get this information.

 Categorize and Allocate Expenses

 Once you have gathered all the necessary information, the next step is to categorize and allocate expenses.
-You can use different categories such as rent, utilities, insurance, taxes, phone/internet, office supplies, etc. It is important to allocate expenses accurately to make sure you have a realistic budget.
+You can use different categories such as rent, utilities, insurance, taxes, phone/internet, office supplies, etc. It is important to allocate expenses accurately to ensure a realistic budget.

 You can also allocate expenses based on departments or projects to help you track expenses better.
 For example, if you have a marketing department, you can allocate all expenses related to marketing under that department.